-It’s not so much the lack of solutions that cause slow growth; it’s the rate at which construction teams adopt these solutions.
-These include digital tools that are specifically designed to help teams handle tedious tasks with ease.
+It’s not so much the lack of solutions that cause slow growth; it’s how construction teams adopt these solutions.
+These include digital tools specifically designed to help teams handle tedious tasks easily.

-The problem is due in part to the construction sector’s resistance to emerging technology.
-If construction teams can integrate these tools into their workflow, they can save time and handle their tasks more easily and be more productive overall.
+The problem is partly due to the construction sector’s resistance to emerging technology.
+If construction teams can integrate these tools into their workflow, they can save time handling their tasks more efficiently and be more productive.

 But how exactly are these digital tools helpful to construction companies?
-For what reasons are they instrumental in creating a better way to keep jobs on time and on a budget?
+Are they instrumental in creating a better way to keep jobs on time and on a budget?

 Avoid future inconveniences with more in-depth project planning

-The key feature of BIM apps is 3D modeling.
-BIM apps can create 3D renderings of the project output, which is primarily used to detect structural collisions and defects early on.
+The critical feature of BIM apps is 3D modeling.
+BIM apps can create 3D renderings of the project output, primarily used to detect structural collisions and defects early on.
 3D modeling greatly aids sub-contractors, such as electrical engineers and plumbers, in working together to avoid reworks in the future.

-BIM software options also have useful features like scheduling and cost estimating.
+BIM software options also have helpful features like scheduling and cost estimating.
 These can be integrated into the 3D models, ensuring a streamlined work cycle and a better-performing team.

 The Parkland Hospital in Dallas, a newer high-end building, greatly benefited from building information modeling.
-This goes to show the reliability of BIM apps, and how useful it can be to construction teams.
+This shows the reliability of BIM apps and how useful they can be to construction teams.

-Simplify team management with time and location tracking
+Simplify construction team management with time and location tracking

-Managing teams is no easy task, especially when it comes to construction crews who are on various job sites.
-Managers face challenges in monitoring the exact time worked and keeping an eye out for the team members themselves.
+Managing teams is no easy task, especially for construction crews on various job sites.
+Managers face challenges monitoring the exact time worked and keeping an eye out for the team members themselves.

-The problem lies in the way the construction team handles management: specifically, it comes down to a reliance on outdated methods.
+The problem lies in how the construction team handles management: specifically, it relies on outdated methods.
 Most construction teams still use paper-based time cards to keep track of their hours.

-This method is ineffective for two primary reasons: they are prone to inaccuracies, and they simply can’t offer any proof of work.
-Investigating where missing time goes and whether work has actually been done is a huge time killer.
+This method is ineffective for two primary reasons: they are prone to inaccuracies and can’t offer any proof of work.
+Investigating where the missing time goes and whether work has been done is a giant time killer.
 It can also result in frustrated clients or missed completion dates.

-Project managers have to deal with overseeing where the team members have worked, as well.
-There is no solid proof that the crew has worked where they have been assigned, and it would be a huge waste of time if managers spent their hours tracking down each team member.
+Project managers have to deal with overseeing where the team members have worked.
+There is no solid proof that the crew has worked where they have been assigned, and it would be a massive waste of time if managers spent their hours tracking down each team member.

-What construction teams need are accurate time tracking, GPS location monitoring, and a simple yet effective means of building team schedules.
+Construction teams need accurate time tracking, GPS location monitoring, and a simple yet effective means of building team schedules.

-A construction time tracker automatically records the time worked by your crew, ensuring that they have worked the hours assigned to them.
-This eliminates the need to spend time and effort on going through individual timesheets and manually computing for the total time worked by team members.
+A construction time tracker automatically records the time worked by your crew, ensuring that they have performed the hours assigned to them.
+This eliminates the need to spend time and effort going through individual timesheets and manually computing the total time worked by team members.

-With GPS location monitoring, managers can get a good idea of where their crew is at any time of the workday.
-The sites they have visited can be seen by team leaders and business owners.
-The information is stored in the cloud and updated in real time.
+With GPS location monitoring, managers can get a good idea of where their crew is at any workday time.
+Team leaders and business owners can see the sites they have visited.
+The information is stored in the cloud and updated in real-time.